Sebasfac/mlops_zoomcamp_project_car_price_prediction/README.md

 The folder mlartifacts contains the Mlflow artifacts.

 ### Monitoring
 To calculate the monitoring metrics with evidently_metrics.py, it was created a docker-compose.yaml file for postgres, adminer and grafana services.
-A prefect server was also used.
+A Prefect server was also used.
 So, before running the python file I needed to start Docker Desktop and run the following commands in CLI:

 * docker-compose up --build
 * prefect server start